Mr E Brewer

 Students will be studying the Edexcel Biology A syllabus.

 The first year covers topics such as cardiovascular disease and the genetics of cystic fibrosis.
 You will delve deep into the building blocks of life looking at the biochemistry of protein structure and mechanisms of nucleic acid replication which provide a firm foundation from which to progress into the second year of the course.
 Mammalian reproduction and genetic diversity are studied in the latter part of the year with a focus on the cell cycle and cancer development, as well as natural selection and a focus on plant science.

 Students use their knowledge from the first year and apply it to forensic techniques used to determine time of death as well as immunology with a focus on the pathologies of HIV and TB.
-Photosynthesis and evolution are explored and a residential trip to Flatford Mill in Suffolk further develops the students’ ecological skills.
+Photosynthesis and evolution are explored and a two day trip to a Field Studies Council Centre further develops the students’ ecological skills.
 Respiration and muscle structure and function are covered in detail and the structure of the brain and nervous system control is also studied, along with the implications behind genetic modification and visual development.

 Offering a context based approach, students learn about these topics by directly relating it to real-world scenarios.